manasiChoughule/manasiChoughule/README.md

 💻 As I look ahead, my path unfolds as a Data Scientist, where I aspire to utilize my analytical mindset to assist businesses in making data-driven decisions.
 My expertise lies in analyzing data, uncovering patterns, and deriving actionable insights.
 I'm captivated by the power of data to reveal hidden opportunities and solve real-world challenges.
 The art of transforming raw data into a compelling story is my passion, ensuring that the insights are not only accurate but also impactful.

-📔 You can explore some of my academic and personal projects on my GitHub repository: [DataScienceProjects](https://github.com/manasiChoughule/DataScienceProjects/).
+📔 You can explore some of my academic and personal projects on my GitHub repository: [Git Repo](https://github.com/manasiChoughule?tab=repositories).
 I welcome any feedback or collaboration opportunities on my journey of data exploration and analysis.

 💪 Technical Skills:\
 Programming Languages: Python | R | Java\